archilex/advanced-tables-docs/README.md

 If you would like to implement Advanced Tables in a SaaS application, you will need an [Unlimited](#unlimited-license) or [Lifetime license](#lifetime-license).

-The single license grants permission for up to 5 Employees and Contractors of the Licensee to access and use Advanced Tables.
+The single license grants permission for up to 5 Employees and Contractors (i.e. developers) of the Licensee to access and use Advanced Tables.

 You will be updates and bug fixes for one year from the date of purchase.
 Should you decide not to renew your license, you will only be able to install the package up to the last version available before the license expired.
 You can renew the license at a discounted price to continue receiving updates and new features.

 ### Unlimited License
 The Unlimited License grants the Licensee permission to use Advanced Tables on **unlimited** domains and subdomains, including SaaS applications.

-The unlimited license grants permission for up to 25 Employees and Contractors of the Licensee to access and use Advanced Tables.
+The unlimited license grants permission for up to 25 Employees and Contractors (i.e. developers) of the Licensee to access and use Advanced Tables.

 You will be updates and bug fixes for one year from the date of purchase.
 Should you decide not to renew your license, you will only be able to install the package up to the last version available before the license expired.
 You can renew the license at a discounted price to continue receiving updates and new features.